 March: AHF receives $200,000 in Community Preservation Act Funds to bring the Speedway into compliance with ADA regulations.

-April: AHF begins to finalize redevelopment plans for a late spring 2019 construction start date.
-Target opening date: May 2020.
+June: AHF begins to finalize redevelopment plans for a Fall 2019 construction start date.
+Target opening date: Summer 2020.